A high-performance functional phthalonitrile resin with a low melting point and a low dielectric constant†

 A monomer of fluorinated phthalonitrile, namely 4,4′-bis(p-perfluoro-phenol-(bis(p-phenol)propane-2,2-diyl)-p-oxy-diphthalonitrile) (PBDP), was synthesized by the nucleophilic substitution reaction of bisphenol A, decafluorobiphenyl and 4-nitrophthalonitrile.
-The structure of the monomer was characterized by Nuclear Magnetic Resonance spectroscopy (NMR) and Fourier Transform Infrared spectroscopy (FTIR).
+The structure of the monomer was characterized by nuclear magnetic resonance (NMR) spectroscopy and Fourier transform infrared (FTIR) spectroscopy.
 The results indicated that the PBDP monomer was synthesized successfully.
-The monomer was cured in the presence of 4-(aminophenoxy)phthalonitrile (APPH) and the curing behaviour was investigated by Differential Scanning Calorimetry (DSC), suggesting a low melting point of 96 °C and an excellent processing window (96–262 °C).
-Thermogravimetric Analysis (TGA) and Dynamic Mechanical Analysis (DMA) showed that the fluorinated phthalonitrile resin possessed outstanding thermal and thermo-oxidative stabilities as well as good mechanical properties.
+The monomer was cured in the presence of 4-(aminophenoxy)phthalonitrile (APPH) and the curing behaviour was investigated by differential scanning calorimetry (DSC), suggesting a low melting point of 96 °C and an excellent processing window (96–262 °C).
+Thermogravimetric analysis (TGA) and dynamic mechanical analysis (DMA) showed that the fluorinated phthalonitrile resin possessed outstanding thermal and thermo-oxidative stabilities as well as good mechanical properties.
 The glass transition temperature was >400 °C and the 5% thermal degradation temperature was 501 °C. When the frequency was 50 MHz, the dielectric constant and dielectric loss of the polymer were 2.84 and 0.007, respectively.
-The PBDP resin has ultra-low water absorption of 0.77% and 1.4%, when exposed to aqueous environment for 50 days at 24 °C and for 24 h at 100 °C, respectively.
-The prepared PBDP resin with outstanding thermal stability and low dielectric constant is an ideal candidate for aerospace, microelectronics and other electronic packaging materials.
+The PBDP resin has ultra-low water absorption of 0.77% and 1.4%, when exposed to an aqueous environment for 50 days at 24 °C and for 24 h at 100 °C, respectively.
+The prepared PBDP resin with outstanding thermal stability and low dielectric constant is an ideal candidate for aerospace industries, and microelectronic and other electronic packaging materials.